-Class:"Demystifying Celiac Disease – From Symptoms to Diagnosis" Overall classic Celiac “diagnosis and treatment,” presented by the directors of the Stanford Celiac Disease Program, Dr. Nasim Khavai and Nielsen Fernandez-Becker.
-The presentations will include discussion specific to celiac vs. NCGS/NCWS/FODMAPs, highlighting the all services available within the Stanford Celiac Disease Program.
+Class:"Demystifying Celiac Disease – From Symptoms to Diagnosis" Overall classic celiac “diagnosis and treatment,” presented by the directors of the Stanford Celiac Disease Program, Drs.
+Nasim Khavari and Nielsen Fernandez-Becker.
+The presentations will include discussion specific to celiac vs. NCGS/NCWS/FODMAPs, highlighting all the services available within the Stanford Celiac Disease Program.

 Class:"Gluten: The Gut, Brain & Skin Connection" Learn how gluten and other foods can impact every aspect of your health.
 Nadine will discuss how you can maintain or regain your health using food as medicine.